x-research-team/vm/docs/README.md

 println("hhf".upper())
 ```

-Before ver5.0, Magpie do not support multiple return values, But there are many ways to do it.
+Before ver5.0, VM do not support multiple return values, But there are many ways to do it.

 Below suggest a way of doing it: